 Once you own the aircraft of your dreams, you'll need to pay to operate it.
-There are fixed costs like hangarage, insurance and safety inspections.
+There are fixed costs like hangarage and insurance.
 There are also variable costs, which relate to the number of hours flown.
 These include fuel costs, maintenance, landing fees and hourly rates for pilots and crew.

 Many owners decide to charter out their private planes when they aren't in use to recoup costs.
 While this can save money for the owner, it also involves a monthly fee to a management company for handling the charter operations.

 Should I consider chartering a private jet?